JellyTitan/ErgoDonk-Zero/docs/current_status.md

 # Current Project status

 While the current hardware iteration is stable and functional, (v.2) there are some supporting tasks still in progress.
-Specifically, QMK & VIA commits, documenting case variants, and finalizing the PID/VID.
+Specifically, QMK & VIA commits, documenting case variants.

 ## Punch list